phelps-sg/meso-alert/README.md

 Mesonomics crypto-currency alert service.

+## Development Environment

+The instructions below have been tested using [Pop!_OS 22.04 LTS](https://pop.system76.com/), but should work with other Debian-based Linux distros.

+In principle the application can be built and run using macOS, but this has not been tested and the installation scripts will need to be adapted.

 ## Installation

 To install the tools needed to build and run the application from the shell run: